Mo'Nique: Career

 Mo'Nique portrayed Nicole "Nikki" Parker on the UPN television series The Parkers from 1999 to 2004.
-She was featured on many leading stand-up venues such as Showtime at the Apollo, Russell Simmons' Def Comedy Jam, and Thank God You're Here.
+She was featured on many leading stand-up venues, such as Showtime at the Apollo, Russell Simmons' Def Comedy Jam, and Thank God You're Here.
 Mo'Nique tackles race issues in her stand up routines, for instance at the Montreal Just For Laugh Festival in 2000: "White and black people, we're just mad at each other, we don't know why we're mad at each other.
 We're not each other's enemy.
 We're not the enemy.
 It's the Chinese people we need to watch out for".

 In 2005, Mo'Nique played a significant role in Tony Scott's thriller Domino, co-starring Keira Knightley and Mickey Rourke.
 In 2006, Mo'Nique was cast as the lead in Phat Girlz, a comedy about an aspiring fashion designer struggling to find love and acceptance.
 The film was met with lukewarm response from critics and fans.
 It did earn back its $3 million production cost in its first weekend of release.

 Mo'Nique's first play was Eve Ensler's Obie Award-winning production of The Vagina Monologues in March 2002.
 Mo'Nique, Ella Joyce (Roc); Wendy Raquel Robinson (The Steve Harvey Show and The Game) and Vanessa Bell Calloway (What's Love Got to Do with It), were the first all black celebrity cast to perform The Vagina Monologues.
 Produced by YYP & Associates, the show was directed by playwright and director Yetta Young as well as co-produced by Kellie R. Griffin, Lisa D. Washington and Anita Cal.
-Mo'Nique is the author of the best-selling book Skinny Women Are Evil: Notes of a Bigg Girl in a Small-Minded World.
+Mo'Nique is the author of the best-selling book Skinny Women Are Evil: Notes of a Big Girl in a Small-Minded World.
 She also released a 2006 cookbook called Skinny Cooks Can't Be Trusted.
 Mo'nique was part of the Washington, D.C., WHUR radio show with George Wilborn.
 In 2006, she occasionally filled in for afternoon personality Michael Baisden when his contract with ABC Radio was in the process of getting renewed.

 She was also named hostess of Showtime at the Apollo.
 She was the hostess and executive producer of Mo'Nique's Fat Chance, a beauty pageant for plus-sized women, on the Oxygen cable network.
 She hosted the first season of Flavor of Love Girls: Charm School on VH1 where she crowned Saaphyri as the winner.